crlimacastro/Cyber-Sleuth-Necronomicon/README.md

 In the end, I didn't give up on the MediaWiki API though and through a lot of experimenting and cracking at its walls little by little, I finally did it!
 And now the visual aspects of the entire project are in safe hands (there was still a lot of work to do refining the searching algorithm even after I was able to fetch images, however).

-Everything else about the project went smoothly however.
-As I stated earlier, the parts of the project I felt confident about, I was able to finish and have them ready very early on in development and that gave me a very good foundation and, more importantly, it provided me time to get the important functionalities mentioned above working.
+Everything else about the project went smoothly.
+As I stated earlier, the parts of the project I felt confident about I was able to finish and have them ready very early on in development and that gave me a very good foundation and, more importantly, it provided me time to get the important functionalities mentioned above working.

 ### Wishlist of Features